jpritikin/coach/content/docs/me/psychoactive/_index.md

 ![Serotonin](serotonin.webp)

 I suggest that psychedelics that target the 5-HT1A receptor pose the least risk to the naive user.
+The subjective experience is a gentle spotlight on the feeling of soothing comfort.
+Using this soothing comfort as a target helps tangled Parts relax.
 Until recently, MDMA and 5-MeO-DMT were the popular psychedelics that seemed to modulate 5-HT1A activity.
 5-MeO-DMT directly modulates the 5-HT1A receptor, but MDMA influences it indirectly.
 MDMA seems to influence the 5-HT1A receptor by its ability to release serotonin (biology is complicated[^ray2010]).
 In any case, both MDMA and 5-MeO-DMT have disadvantages compared to [psilomethoxin]({{< relref "psilomethoxin-case-report" >}}).
-MDMA is an amphetamine, and like many amphetamines, has a stimulant effect.
-In contrast, psilomethoxin is a tryptamine and lacks a stimulant effect.
 The disadvantage of 5-MeO-DMT is its rapid onset and come down, which can be disorienting.
 In contrast, psilomethoxin has a user-friendly gradual onset and come down.
-Psilomethoxin spotlights the feeling of soothing comfort.
-Using this soothing comfort as a target helps tangled Parts relax.
+However, the main advantage of psilomethoxin over these other substances is its legal status.
+Psilomethoxin is currently unregulated and easy to obtain.

-Once there is familiarity with altered states and some confidence is gained in [effortless meditation]({{< relref "untie" >}}) then I suggest the next psychedelic to try is dimethyltryptamine (DMT) combined with a monoamine oxidase inhibitor, the combination of which is colloquially known as Daime or Ayahuasca.
+Once there is familiarity with altered states and some confidence is gained in [effortless meditation]({{< relref "untie" >}}) then I suggest the next psychedelic to try is dimethyltryptamine (DMT) combined with a monoamine oxidase inhibitor, a combination colloquially known as Daime or Ayahuasca.
 While selective for 5-HT2A, pure vaporized DMT has an extremely rapid onset and come down.
 The monoamine oxidase inhibitor temporarily stretches out the journey to about four hours, with a gradual onset and come down.